satvik-1203/satvik-1203/README.md

 - Anime
 - Kdrama
 - Walking
-- Spend time with the loved once
+- Spend time with the loved ones

 ### Extras / Fun Facts ###

 - I know I don't have anything related to data science but hopfully it gets here soon.
 - I hit 75 WPM recently
+- Tried TypesScript, kept the repo in github